Celebrate every time you achieve something!

 Created fire on an inhabited island after the shipwreck?

 Even alone, the mental state of celebration will make you ready for new challenges.

 Celebrate your small wins by giving yourself a break or a treat.
 The promise of the desired award at the end of the task makes you more motivated, and you will finish faster.
 Celebration makes you happier and happier people are 12 percent more creative.

 The Everest of numerical games was devised by Arto Inkala, a Finnish mathematician, and is specifically designed to be unsolvable to all but the sharpest minds.

 Celebrate with friends

 Ask friends to share your moments of success.
 Create an event that will give credit to the people involved and be fun to attend to everybody else.
 Include your family (if appropriate), go ahead make your parents proud.
-Connect with other and share your moment of happiness.
+Connect with others and share your moment of happiness.

 Celebrate your successes.
-Find some humor in your failures. – Sam Walton
+Find some humor in your failures. ~ Sam Walton

 First, the celebration does not mean marching band and fireworks.
 For small victories, you could limit yourself to a piece of cake or even candy.
-Maybe watch that funny cat video on Youtube
+Maybe watch that funny cat video on YouTube.

 - Break a large goal into manageable chunks.
-Depending on a goal the small tasks could range from a few hours to several days.
+Depending on a goal, the small tasks could range from a few hours to several days.